phanumat/Documentation/smartapp-developers-guide/devices.rst

 Attributes have state -  the "temperature" attribute has an associated :ref:`state_ref` object that contains information about the temperature (its value, the date it was recorded, etc.).

-Attribute data is stored in the SmartThings Cloud and updated when the device reports its status.
+Attribute data is stored in the PEA HiVE Cloud and updated when the device reports its status.

 ----